It is very important that the children on time at the beginning of the school day.

 Highfield Hall Primary School Governing Body

 The governors wish to thank the vast majority of parents who manage to get their children to school on time - and never forget to notify school of the reasons for an absence.
-Levels of absence have improved this year and the majority of you should be congratulated on this but we still have 28 children whose attendance is below 90% and 13 persistent absentees whose attendance is below 85%.
+Levels of absence have improved this year and the majority of you should be congratulated on this but we still have 20 children whose attendance is below 90% who are therefore counted as persistent absentees.
 The governors will use all the powers open to them to deal with these families so that our figures are even better next year.

 Why regular attendance is so important: